imanghafoori1/laravel-temp-tag/README.md

 - Storing users likes and dislikes on any model

+- Scheduling models to be published in future.

 Then you put a temporary tag on them and check to see if the model has the tag.